sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

     Circlator can set the start of the sequence at a particular gene.
 Which gene does it use?
 Is this appropriate for all contigs?

     ???
 "Answer"
         Circlator uses dnaA (if present) for the chromosomal contig.
-For other contigs, uses a centrally-located gene.
+For other contigs, it uses a centrally-located gene.
 However, ideally, plasmids would be oriented on a gene such as repA.
 It is possible to provide a file to Circlator to do this.

 ## 6. Find smaller plasmids